-In the inevitable journey of modernization, what microservices architecture has provided is agility and scalability needed to make continuous changes rapidly.
+In the inevitable journey of modernization, what microservices architecture has provided is the agility and scalability needed to make continuous changes rapidly.
 When transforming monolithic systems, using microservices for one service at a time has made it possible to showcase the business benefits to a broader audience.
 MSA has proven to be a key enabler to pursue innovation and digital transformation initiatives.

-Given the positive business impact, why is microservices positioned in the “trough of disillusionment” in the recently released Gartner Research on Hype Cycle for Application Architecture and Development, 2019?
-For one thing, because driven by the enthusiasm to adopt what’s trending many have misinterpreted the essence of microservices which has eventually led to unsuccessful implementation.
+Given the positive business impact, why are microservices positioned in the "trough of disillusionment" in the recently released Gartner Research on Hype Cycle for Application Architecture and Development, 2019?
+For one thing, because driven by the enthusiasm to adopt what's trending many have misinterpreted the essence of microservices which has eventually led to unsuccessful implementation.

 Understand the essence before adopting microservices

 The meaning of microservices has been mistaken by many application leaders.
 The essence of microservices revolves around continuous delivery, stability, and scalability.
-Applying the principles of service-oriented architecture (SOA), microservices emerges from domain-driven design (DDD) and DevOps.
+Applying the principles of service-oriented architecture (SOA), microservices emerge from domain-driven design (DDD) and DevOps.
 Each microservice is a loosely coupled yet independently scalable and deployable application service that has a single responsibility and focus on delivering one business task.

 Any service smaller than monolithic systems does not make a microservice.
-What many consider microservices is in disguise “headless API SaaS” or pseudo-microservices.
-Several vendors also resort to “microservice washing” the services they offer.
-When building solutions, application leaders need to understand and clarify whether genuine microservices is considered and not versions of reusable or shared application components or a version of SOA.
+What many consider microservices is in disguise "headless API SaaS" or pseudo-microservices.
+Several vendors also resort to "microservice washing" the services they offer.
+When building solutions, application leaders need to understand and clarify whether genuine microservices are considered and not versions of reusable or shared application components or a version of SOA.